icbi-lab/IHCount/README.md

 #### Preprocessing

-For the preparation of the IHC images for further analysis we used the script collection bftools from the [OME - Bio-Formats](https://www.ncbi.nlm.nih.gov/pubmed/20513764)<sup>6</sup>.
+For the preparation of the IHC-images for further analysis, we used the script collection bftools from the [OME - Bio-Formats](https://www.ncbi.nlm.nih.gov/pubmed/20513764)<sup>6</sup>.
 As a first step, high-resolution bright-field images were extracted from the image containers.
 Following this, each of these high-resolution images was tiled into smaller subimages, which can be used as training data.

 ![alt text](/images/preprocessing.jpg)